owendw1/cardiffnlp.github.io/content/people/people.md

 widget: people

 # This file represents a page section.
-headless: true
+headless: false

 # Order that this section appears on the page.
 weight: 68

-title: Meet the Team
+title:
 subtitle:

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-  - Principal Investigators
+  - Faculty
-  - Researchers
+  - Research Staff
-  - Grad Students
+  - PhD Students
-  - Administration
   - Visitors
   - Alumni
 design:
-  show_interests: false
+  show_interests: true
   show_role: true
   show_social: true
 ---